As Sophia Peabody approached her 30th year, she wrote a letter to her sister saying, “I never intend to have a husband.”

 They would remain engaged for three years.
 Hawthorne could barely support himself with his writing, let alone a wife.
-It was Ralph Waldo Emerson, a friend of Elizabeth’s and a fan of Sophia’s, who made their marriage possible.
+Ralph Waldo Emerson, a friend of Elizabeth’s and a fan of Sophia’s, made their marriage possible.
 He persuaded his uncle to let them rent the Old Manse in Concord, Mass.
 He hired Henry David Thoreau to plant a garden for them.
 Emerson made gifts and loans to them during the first three years they lived together in Concord.

-Nathaniel Hawthorne and Sophia Peabody were finally married on July 9, 1842, at Elizabeth Peabody's bookstore at 13 West St. in Boston.
+Nathaniel Hawthorne and Sophia Peabody finally married on July 9, 1842, at Elizabeth Peabody’s bookstore at 13 West St. in Boston.

 The next day Hawthorne wrote to his sister Louisa,

 We are as happy as people can be, without making themselves ridiculous, and might be even happier; but, as a matter of taste, we choose to stop short at this point.